huggingface/dell-helm-chart/README.md

 This repository follows the Helm chart repository best practices:

 1. Chart source code is stored in the `charts/` directory
-2. Packaged charts and index.yaml are stored in the `repo/` directory
+2. The GitHub Action ([helm/chart-releaser-action](https://github.com/helm/chart-releaser-action)) automatically:
+   - Packages charts when changes are pushed to the main branch
+   - Creates GitHub releases for new chart versions
+   - Updates the `index.yaml` file in the `gh-pages` branch
+   - Publishes charts to GitHub Pages

 ### Chart Versioning